If you’ve been asking yourself “What all the fuss is about this SEO thing?”, here’s your chance to learn everything in a rather long boring article.

 The journey to SEO land ends here.
 Along the way, we learn everything there is about SEO marketing and how it is implemented.
-First, we talked about the basics of SEO, the importance of, its different types, top 3 strategies, and how to optimize your site’s On-Page, Off-Page, and Technical SEO.
+First, we talked about the basics of SEO, its importance, its different types, the top 3 strategies, and how to optimize your site’s On-Page, Off-Page, and Technical SEO.

 After that, we took a deep dive into SEO in 2022 and what we should do this year to have a successful SEO marketing campaign.
 We talked about The Research Trident, link building, building a brand, and monetization.